Symmetries of de Sitter Particles and Amplitudes: UIRs of elementary particles

 Therefore the charges associated to the generators $K_{AB}$ are antihermitean.
 Acting on one-particle states, they generate unitary transformations.
 Furthermore, we verified that (\ref{stac}) agree with the commutation relations (\ref{xx1})-(\ref{xx5}).
 Finally, after identifying the $SU(2)\times SU(2)'$ quantum numbers as in (\ref{jkrel}), \be \j=\jj=\frac{k}{2}\ ,\quad \nu=\frac{l+m}{2}\ ,\quad \nu'=\frac{l-m}{2}\ ,\qquad\big|k\;l\,m\big\rangle= \big|(\j\,\nu)(\,\jj\nu')\big\rangle=f^{j,j'}_{\nu,\nu'}\ ,\ee we find that (\ref{stac}) agree with Dixmier's results \cite{Dixmier:1961fbm} for the basis of the spin $0$ principal series representation.\footnote{This is after correcting some minor typographical errors in \cite{Dixmier:1961fbm}.}

 One important comment here is in order.
 The transformation properties are well-defined not only for $\mu^2\ge 0$ but also for $\mu^2<0$ as long as $\mu^2\ge -\frac{9}{4}$.
 Although $\mu=0$ is often considered as the boundary between the principal series and the ``complementary'' series, there is no distinction at the level of transformation properties.
 The coefficients (\ref{ccoef}) are well-defined and have correct conjugation properties (\ref{cconj}) as long as $\mu^2\ge -\frac{9}{4}$.
-The endpoint $\mu^2= -\frac{9}{4}$ describes a scalar field with $m^2=0$, i.e.\ with zero Lagrangian mass, see (\ref{mkk}).
-At this point, the coefficients $A_{\pm\gamma}(0,0,0)=A_{\pm\delta}(0,0,0)=0$, and the zero mode state with $k=l=m=0$ becomes a singlet and decouples from the $k\ge 1$ states of the principal series.
+The endpoint $\mu^2= -\frac{9}{4}$ of the complementary series describes a scalar field with $m^2=0$, i.e.\ with zero Lagrangian mass, see (\ref{mkk}).
+At this point, the coefficients $A_{\pm\gamma}(0,0,0)=A_{\pm\delta}(0,0,0)=0$, and the zero mode state with $k=l=m=0$ becomes a singlet and decouples from the $k\ge 1$ states of the complementary series.